 When you’re writing a new piece of content, take a look at similar pieces from competitors.
 What are they lacking?
 How would you improve them?
 Is the information laid out logically?
 If you don’t improve on your competitors' content - or find another angle - then there’s no point writing it.
 To find your competitors’ content, simply Google the search terms you researched earlier and take a look at some similar webpages.

 - Don’t neglect the headline

-It's time to write - and the first thing to do is write your title or headline.
+It's time to write - and the first thing to do is write your headline.
 This is incredibly important.
 It's hard work getting people to read your website in the first place, so now they're here you've got to keep them here, else they’ll head off and read one of the millions of other posts out there.
 In your headline, try including a statistic or figure.
 Maybe say something controversial.
 Hint at what’s to come, but leave the reader wanting more.
 Oh, and don’t overpromise (‘You’ll NEVER believe how this child actor looks nowadays!’).
 That only annoys people - they’ll know not to bother with your content in future.

 - Write an intro that hooks people in

 Once the headline hooks your reader in, your content has to keep them on the line.
 Use a peculiar word or turn of phrase.
 Start with an interesting statistic.
 Present a polemic argument.
 SHOUT AT THEM if you have to.
 Just don’t write a cookie cutter intro that anyone could write (‘COVID has changed the way we work in so many ways…’).